KarmaPoliceT2/karmapolicet2.github.io/installs/RocketPoolNode/os_installation.md

       `sudo sysctl -p`

+- **Set the Timezone**:

+  1. You can see what timezone your system is currently set to (probably UTC) via the `timedatectl` command
+  2. A list of available timezones can be seen with `timedatectl list-timezones`
+  3. Change the timezone to the one you want with the command:

+      ```text
+      sudo timedatectl set-timezone < your/time_zone >
+      ```

 - **Update the server**: Get the latest software via the following command:

   `sudo apt update && sudo apt upgrade`